-All enrolments are made at the school office, phone 07 884 6691 or email firstname.lastname@example.org for further information regarding enrolments.
+Enrolments are made at the school office, phone 07 884 6691 or email email@example.com for further information regarding enrolments.
+You can also enrol online (link on our contacts page).
 As a Ministry of Education directive, we now have to hold an immunisation register at the school.
 All new entrants will be asked for an immunisation certificate confirming they are fully immunised.
 In the absence of a certificate, parents must show their Plunket Book where immunisations should be recorded.

 We are very fortunate to have an active Fundraising Club who do so much more than their name suggests!
 They are enthusiastic and skilled fundraisers for the school and they are also incorporating a social dimension into their school support work.